ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-test.md

     $ mbed config -G CLOUD_SDK_API_KEY <API_KEY>
     ```

-    For instructions on how to generate an API key, please [see the documentation](https://cloud.mbed.com/docs/latest/integrate-web-app/api-keys.html#generating-an-api-key).
+    For instructions on how to generate an API key, please [see the documentation](https://cloud.mbed.com/docs/current/integrate-web-app/api-keys.html#generating-an-api-key).

-1. Initialize your Pelion DM credentials (once per project):
+1. Initialize your Device Management credentials (once per project):

     ```
     $ mbed dm init -d "<your company name.com>" --model-name "<product model identifier>"
     ```

-    This creates your private and public key pair and also initializes various `.c` files with these credentials, so you can use Connect and (firmware) Update device management features.
+    This creates your private and public key pair and also initializes various `.c` files with these credentials, so you can use Device Management Connect and (firmware) Update.

 1. Remove the `main.cpp` application from the project, or ensure the content of the file is wrapped with `#ifndef MBED_TEST_MODE`.

 1. Compile the tests with the `MBED_TEST_MODE` compilation flag.

     ```